The course is stimulating, innovative and exciting, and encourages you to critically analyse the world around you.Tanya

 Investigate the ways in which social life is organised, structured and experienced.
 Be inspired by an engaging sociology degree that is supported by interactive teaching and committed tutors.

 Sociology is a fascinating subject that investigates the ways in which social life is organised, structured and experienced.
-Sociologists study a wide range of topics including social class and poverty, race and ethnicity, gender and sexuality, crime and deviance, families, social order and social change.
+On our course you will study a wide range of topics including social class and poverty, race and ethnicity, gender and sexuality, crime and deviance, families, social order and social change.

 In the foundation year, you will study core concepts, theories and issues in the social sciences including subjects such as gender, race and class.
 These modules are studied alongside a study skills programme which will prepare you for studying at degree level.